 According to this article from Neil Patel, 10% never even scroll down after clicking on your page.

-An introduction isn’t a lot of time to get the reader hooked, but you can see how important it is.
-It might be the only thing to get readers to keep reading the rest of your post.
-What will convince your target audience to read the rest of what you have to say?
+An introduction doesn’t give you a lot of time to hook readers, but you can see how important it is.
+It might be the only way to convince people they need to keep reading the rest of your post.

-Quickly get to the point of your message, but try to do it intriguingly.
+Quickly get to the point of your message, but try to do it in an intriguing way.

 I love a good story to pull me into a blog post but try to avoid anecdotes that don’t pertain to your message.
 Have you ever read a blog post that tells a random story and you wonder, “What was the point of that?”